byteball/telegram-quiz/README.md

 - Run `npm start` to start bot.
 - If you don't see any errors in console try to write a message to your bot (`/start`)

-## Test payments on test net
+## Test payments on testnet

-- You can get test net client and claim some testnet bytes for testing [here](https://byteball.org/testnet.html)
+- You can get testnet client and claim some testnet bytes for testing [here](https://obyte.org/testnet)
-- When you start bot it starts [headless-byteball](https://github.com/byteball/headless-byteball)
+- When you start the bot it starts [headless-obyte](https://github.com/byteball/headless-obyte)
-- Here is a [fix](https://github.com/byteball/headless-byteball/issues/2) for connecting headless-byteball to testnet
+- To enable testnet, place an `.env` file with `testnet=1` in the root folder

-## Transfer bytes to bot
+## Transfer bytes to the bot

-- To transfer bytes to headless wallet you could use [these instructions](https://github.com/byteball/headless-byteball#remote-control)
+- To transfer bytes to headless wallet you could use [these instructions](https://github.com/byteball/headless-obyte#remote-control)
 - If you have trouble with pairing with remote device you could try to use this code to get wallet address
 	```
 	headlessWallet.readSingleWallet(wallet => {